danilocgsilva/simplified_lamp_docker/README.md

 ## `setup_env.sh`

 Run this script to conveniently change the name from the environment, database user, database password, database starting table and ports for http, https and mysql.

+## `envhere.sh`

+Put this file in `/usr/local/bin`, rename it to `envhere` (without file extension) and make it executable.
+Then execute anywhere in your system to clone a new project in the current folder.